derrickturk/trashcan/README.md

 ## "the name of this trashcan is Visual Basic"

-trashcan is a simple language with abbreviated syntax (similar to Rust, in which the compiler is not conincidentally written) which compiles to Visual Basic (the old, gross one).
+trashcan is a simple language with abbreviated syntax (similar to Rust, in which the compiler is not coincidentally written) which compiles to Visual Basic (the old, gross one).

 Key features of the trashcan language over VB include: